astropy/astroquery/astroquery/cds/README.rst

 astroquery.cds
 *****

-The ``cds`` query package allows you to query the CDS to retrieve data sets (i.e. catalogs, images, cubes) satisfying specific constraints.
-Constraints can be spatial (i.e. you can ask for all data sets having entries in a user defined cone, moc or polygon) or acting on specific data sets properties/meta-data (e.g. you can ask only for catalog data sets which are coming from the CDS).
+The ``cds`` query package allows you to query the CDS MOC service to retrieve data sets (i.e. catalogs, images, cubes) satisfying specific constraints on their MOCs (see http://alasky.unistra.fr/MocServer/query for more explanations about the tool).
+These constraints can be spatial (i.e. you can ask for all data sets having sources in a cone, MOC or polygon) or can act on specific data set properties/meta-datas (e.g. you can ask only for catalog data sets that are coming from the CDS).

 The ``cds`` query package follows the astroquery template for adding new query services.